sammi-lin1/Android_App_Development_Specialization/Course2/Week3/README.md

-# Watched and finished quizzes
+# Watched videos and finished quizzes